neilscheuermann/neil-scheuermann/src/pages/blog/md/daily-review.md

   [nightfly](https://github.com/bluz71/vim-nightfly-guicolors), but it made the column numbers and regular lines the same color which was weird, and NOT what they showed in their [preview](https://vimcolors.com/1185/nightfly/dark)...

+## 2/5/2020

+I found out that in the React Native Debugger, I can toggle the **Redux dev tools** with `<command> + <option> + j` and **React dev tools** with `<command> + <option> + k`.
+The cool thing is that it will save computing power when they're turned off too.

+Today I have just been ***super fucking*** frustrated as I've battled again to just get my local environment ready to dev on.
+I couldn't figure out how to get it running on my physical iPhone and be able to debug.
+It would only bundle and show up if I walked over to the mobile team.